athan37/Facial-attribute-classification/README.md

 **Basic CNN model:**

-Test loss: 0.4835874140262604
+Test loss: 0.502

-Test accuracy: 0.5479999780654907
+Test accuracy: 0.762

-**Transfer learning with EfficientNet:**
+**Transfer learning with MobileNetV2:**

-Test loss: 0.6156396269798279
+Test loss: 0.468

-Test accuracy: 0.7400000095367432
+Test accuracy: 0.762

 ## Evaluation

 We initially attempted to train and predict 50 facial attributes using binary_crossentropy, but the results were unsatisfactory as it was difficult to accurately predict all 50 traits for each individual.
 As a result, we chose to focus on separate trait pairs.
-Our first attempt with a basic CNN model yielded a 54% accuracy, while employing EfficientNet increased the accuracy to 74%.
+Our first attempt with a basic CNN model yielded a 0.762% accuracy, while employing MobileNetV2 generate similar results.